-Facts in scientific drug literature may not be, study findsMay 30th, 2012 in Medications /
+Facts in scientific drug literature may not be, study findsMay 30, 2012 in Medicine & Health / Medications

 (Medical Xpress) -- A growing concern with fraud and misconduct in published drug studies has led researchers at the University of Illinois at Chicagos Center for Pharmacoeconomic Research to investigate the extent and reasons for retractions in the research.